KalicoCrew/kalico/docs/MPC.md

 #   (mm)
 #filament_density: 0.0
 #   (g/mm^2)
-#   An initial setting of 1.1 could be a good starting point for tuning.
+#   An initial setting of 1.25 is reccomended as a starting value.
 #filament_heat_capacity: 0.0
 #   (J/g/K)
-#   A initial setting of 1.3 could be a good starting point for tuning.
+#   A initial setting of 1.8 is reccomended as a starting value.
 ```

 ## Optional model parameters